Why Affairs Tempt Us, And How to Prevent Them

 The stronger the arousal of positive feelings and especially of potent sexual feelings, the more that trigger has potential to override our good judgment.
 Our brains are programmed to encourage us to de what we need to do to experience good feelings again, and again, and again.

-Now comes the problem.
-Put Mr. and Mrs. Gerbil into two separate cages.
+Now put Mr. and Mrs. Gerbil into two separate cages.
 Add a new Mrs. for him, and a new Mr. for her.
 Boom.
-Copulation rates zoom up for both of the new couples, rising immediately to the copulation rate of the initial pairing.
+Copulation rates zoom up for both of these new couples, rising immediately to the copulation rate of the initial pairing with their former partner.

-Additional new partners or each gerbil will cause repeats again and again of the same pattern.
-New partner; heightened sexual interest every time.
+With each new partner, gerbils repeat again and again of the same pattern.
+New partner; heightened sexual interest.
+Familiar partner, a gradual slow-down in copulation rates.
+Every time.

 No first of all because higher intensity of initial arousal does not mean that the sexual experience overall will be better.
 To the contrary, while familiar partners may evoke lower initial levels of interest, which is the first of four aspects of sexual satisfaction, familiar partners by contrast tend to lead to more positive gratification in the other three realms.

-And phase 4, the post-coital phase of enjoying being together, is enhanced for people in long-term commited relationships who are aware at some level that making love together has enhanced the security of their attachment to each other.
+Phase 4 of sexual activity is the post-coital phase of enjoying being together.
+Couples in long-term committed relationships generally find that making love together has enhanced the bond of their attachment to each other and their overall feelings of mutual love.

 So how can couples protect against inadvertent affairs?
 Here's five essential policies that are worth discussing together before sexual enticements with new potential partners enter the picture.